JohanSamyn/gohg/README.md

 ###### Go

 Currently gohg is developed with Go1.1.1.
-Though I started with the Go1.0 versions, I can't remember having had to change one or two minor things when moving to Go1.1.1.
+Though I started with the Go1.0 versions, I can't remember having had to change more than one or two minor things when moving to Go1.1.1.

 ###### Platform